psas/stm32/psas-stm-xcompiler-amd64-0.1/readme.txt

 Currently the crosstool-ng cross compiler build tool is used. ("ct-ng") (see: crosstool-ng.org)

 Thu 10 January 2013 14:24:58 (PST)

-A makefile is being created with the idea of creating a debian binary (.deb) package for PSAS x-compilers.
+A makefile is provided.
+Once the crosstool-ng tools have been installed, 'make all' should build the cross compilers.

+Change the NUMCPUS to something reasonable for your system